ubuntu/ubuntu-desktop-documentation/docs/how-to/encrypt-your-disk-with-tpm.md

     :::{tab-item} Ubuntu 24.04 LTS
     :sync: ubuntu-24-04

-    After installation, start your new system and display your recovery key in a terminal:
+    After installation, start your new system and enter the following command in a terminal:

     ```bash
     sudo snap recovery --show-keys
     ```

+    The command displays your recovery key.
     :::

     :::{tab-item} Ubuntu 25.10 and newer
     :sync: ubuntu-25-10

     The Ubuntu installer shows your recovery key when the installation is finished.

+    You can save the recovery key as a text file on another USB stick.
+You can also load the QR code with your phone or take a photo of the screen showing the recovery key.
     :::

     ::::